What is the Point in Time Count?

 How can I use features in the Command Center to get a more local, or filtered, view?

 This short video highlights some of these features:

 What are the chances that there might be a critical system failure that would prevent us from being able to use the mobile app for the Count?

-The Counting Us app is what is referred to as a "native app" in that it is downloaded from Google Play or the App Store and runs on the mobile device of each and every participant.
-This is unlike some survey tools which might claim to be a mobile app, but in fact, are merely web-based forms running on the internet browser of each volunteer's smart phone.
-The difference in approach is substantial as a native app is inherently at less risk of failure given that each and every mobile device would need to fail for it not to work.
+The Counting Us app is what is referred to as a "native app" in that it is downloaded from Google Play or the App Store and runs on local mobile devices.
+(This is unlike some survey tools which claim to be a mobile app, but in fact, are merely web-based forms running on the internet browser of each volunteer's smart phone).
+A native app is inherently at less risk of failure as each and every mobile device would need to fail for it not to work.
 An app that is running in a web browser however has a single point of failure - the server that is hosting the survey form.